kyleboas/tacticsjournal.com/_posts/2023/08/2023-08-04-burnley-basic-shape-in-and-out-of-possession.md

 image: "https://i.imgur.com/iuegdYf.jpg"
 ---

-April 4, 2023 — Burnley used a 3-2-2-3 box midfield with an inverted left-back against Real Betis in a preseason friendly.
+August 4, 2023 — Burnley used a 3-2-2-3 box midfield with an inverted left-back against Real Betis in a preseason friendly.
 Goalkeeper James Trafford pushed forward to form a back-four in the first phase.

 <!---more--->